 SiCl4 + H2O → Si(OH)4 + HCl

 4. Hydration reaction

 When a crystal lattice is formed, one or more molecule of water has to combine with the ionic compound.
 This is the hydration reaction.
 The water which combines with the ionic compound is known as lattice water.
 For example, 5 moles of water is added with the CuSO4 compound to form a copper sulfate crystal lattice.

 5. Isomerization reaction

-When in a chemical reaction the atoms or radicals in a compound rearranged and produce another compound of the same atomic mass and the chemical formula but the different molecular structure, this kind of chemical change is the isomerization reaction.
-Therefore, the main theme is, in this reaction isomers are formed.
+When in a chemical reaction the atoms or radicals in a compound are rearranged and produce another compound of the same atomic mass and the chemical formula but a different molecular structure, this kind of chemical change is the isomerization reaction.
+Therefore, the main theme is, that in this reaction isomers are formed.
 For example, when ammonium cyanate solution is heated, then the atoms are rearranged and produce urea.
-The chemical formula of urea and ammonium cyanate are the same, but the molecular structure of them are different.
+The chemical formula of urea and ammonium cyanate are the same, but their molecular structures of them are different.
 So they are isomer of each other.

 NH4CNO → NH2-CO-NH2

 The chemical processes in which a large number of molecules of the same compound are combined to produce a large molecular compound with a repeating group(s) and a large molecular mass under high temperature and pressure.